semgrep/semgrep-docs/docs/kb/semgrep-code/InvalidHeaderValue.md

 # Troubleshooting `ValueError: Invalid header value`

-When trying to scan, you may run into the following error:
+When scanning with Semgrep, you may run into the following error:

 ```Invalid header value b'Bearer *******************************************************'
 Traceback (most recent call last):